trueagi-io/minecraft-experiments/vla/README.md

     - Factorized spatial/temporal transformer predictor on top of AE features.
     - 3 spatial + 4 temporal attention layers are tested.
     - Prediction loss of dense layer-4 AE features - 0.0020
-    - Prediction loss of sparse layer-4 AE features - 0.00031
+    - Prediction loss of sparse layer-4 AE features - 0.00031 (0.00026 in another run)
       (losses on sparse and dense latents cannot be compared, however, reconstruction from prediction of dense latents looks just like blurring, while in the case of sparse latents motion is in general predicted)